ampproject/amphtml/spec/auto-lightbox.md

 ## Excluded images

-Images are clickable by default and should not be autolightboxed in any of the following cases:
+Images are clickable by default and should not be automatically lightboxed in any of the following cases:

 - the image or any of its ancestors has an [`on="tap: ..."` action](./amp-actions-and-events.md)
 - any of its ancestors is `a[href]`, `amp-selector [option]` or `button`